iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 50 years ago, two-layer networks with non-linear activations were known to be universal approximators, however, they did not catch on as they were hard to train.
 The recent years have been marked by deeper networks running on dedicated hardware with very large datasets.
 Those networks have since been at the top of the benchmark in many applications including self-driving and text generation.
 The pragmatic method to train such models is to run stochastic gradient descent on the non-convex optimization problem, which is concretely tuning the weights (and bias) until the model is accurate enough.
 The best models usually require billions of parameters and very large datasets.
 The training, in turn, requires millions of dollars of hardware and electricity to run gradient descent and train a single model.

 Deep learning is not without faults.
 Even though the test performance can surpass those of many machine learning models, it is very hard to know what the network has learned because of its black-box nature.
-Interpretability in neural networks is important because it may lead us to simpler models that are cheaper to run, are more robust to small changes in the input, and are easier to adapt to specific tasks.
-It is also one of the criteria for future trustworthy AI systems for many countries and regulations.
+Interpretability in neural networks is crucial for creating trustworthy AI systems, one of the biggest obstacle to AI adoption.
+It may also lead us to simpler models that are cheaper to run, are more robust, generalize better, and are easier to adapt to specific tasks.

 To figure out what a neural network learns, we will focus in this post on the training of a shallow ReLU network by vanilla gradient descent, using the full batch of data at each step, in a regression setting.
 More precisely, we will investigate how the construction of a convex equivalent to the non-convex training problem can enlighten us on how neurons evolve during the training phase, with a specific focus on the activation of the ReLU functions and their consequences.

 ### Problem and notation

 Our problem of interest will be the training of a simple two-layer neural network with ReLU activation.
-We focus on a classical regression problem with a mean squared error loss and we will also add a weight decay term (whose importance will be underlined later).
+We focus on a classical regression problem with a mean squared error loss and we add a weight decay term (whose importance will be underlined later).
 This leads to the following full-batch gradient method (note that we make a slight abuse of notation by denoting by $\nabla$ the output of the derivative of the parameters, obtained, for instance, by backpropagation).

 Because there are only two layers, we will integrate the biases of the neurons directly into the data by adding a dimension filled with ones.